Investment in social media

+investing in social media is the use of social media by companies and organizations to market their businesses.
 Social media consists of a myriad of means in which the interactions among people using web-based tools and platforms creates online virtual communities centered on user input and the sharing of information.
 Social media features anything from content-sharing to collaboration, and can take the form of platforms such as micro-blogging, forums, bookmarking sites, social networks and wikis.
 Prominent examples of social media include websites such as Facebook, Twitter, LinkedIn, YouTube and Reddit.

-Social media is not only used for personal uses but is now playing a growing role in business and organisations; with entrepreneurs increasingly looking towards social media platforms to market their businesses.
-It is evidently becoming the case that investment in social media “is a necessity, not a luxury”, it is a fundamental instrument which should be used in any marketing plan.
+Social media is playing a growing role in business and organisations; with entrepreneurs increasingly looking towards social media platforms to market their businesses.
+It is evidently becoming the case that investment in social media "is a necessity, not a luxury", it is a fundamental instrument which should be used in any marketing plan.

 However, it is clear that business owners encounter various challenges with respect to investing in social media; they may face lack of time and knowledge on how to determine the return on investment (ROI) as an example; this is a recognized measurement to evaluate the efficiency and financial consequences of an investment and to ultimately assess the profitability of a business.